Beat 3 – But One Day

 Beat 4 – Because of That

-Cinderella finds a dress of her late mother’s that she can repair and wear to the event, but her stepmother and stepsisters deliberately keep her busy, afraid of how much prettier she is.
+Cinderella finds a dress of her late mother’s that she can repair and wear to the event, but her stepmother and stepsisters deliberately keep her busy, afraid of how much prettier she is than them.
 They assign her extra chores, leaving her no time to prepare herself for the ball.

-In response, Jaq, Gus, and the other animals decide to fix up the dress for her, using beads and other materials the stepsisters threw away.
+In response, Jaq, Gus, and Cinderella’s other animal friends decide to fix up the dress for her, using beads and other materials the stepsisters threw away.
 With their help, Cinderella is ready to go to the ball.
-However, when she attempts to go with her family, her stepsisters rip out the parts that were theirs, leaving the dress in pieces.
+However, when she attempts to go with her family, her stepsisters rip out the parts of the dress that were theirs, leaving her dress in pieces.
 Cinderella is alone and left behind.

 Beat 5 – Because of That